Xephi/AntiEnderDragonPortal/README.md

 AntiEnderDragonPortal
 ====================

-This plugin prevent the portal spawning after
+This plugin prevent the portal spawning after an EnderDragon Death.

-an EnderDragon Death, in world that you can select in
+The plugin take effect in world that you can select in the config.yml

-the config.yml